jasmincaba/Udacity-Data-Analyst-Nanodegree/project5/readme.md

-# (Dataset Exploration Title)
+# Bay Wheels's trip data Analysis and Visualization
-## by (your name here)
+## by Jasmin Cabaravdic

 ## Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
+> Ba Wheel's data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+All data is available <a href="https://s3.amazonaws.com/baywheels-data/index.html">here</a> as monthly datasets.
+Data for 2019 year will be downloaded and merged to one dataset.

 ## Summary of Findings